LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/class1.rst.txt

     :align: center

-**What is an iControl LX extension?**
+**What is an iControl LX Extension?**

-An iControl LX extension represents additional functionality built upon the iControl LX framework, and presented through the iControl REST API.
+An iControl LX Extension represents additional functionality built upon the iControl LX framework, and presented through the iControl REST API.

 .. image:: ../_static/class1/image002.png
     :align: center

-F5 has already developed some iControl LX extensions to simplify operational processes.
+F5 has already developed some iControl LX Extensions to simplify operational processes.
 These extensions are available on `DevCentral
 <https://devcentral.f5.com/wiki/DevOps.Default.aspx>`_ and are built to address
 the following use cases: